 The California FAIR Plan Association provides basic fire insurance to high-risk homeowners that cannot get insurance through a preferred property insurer.
 The FAIR Plan is offered through a shared market where licensed insurance companies agree to share the risk of California homeowners who do not qualify for voluntary coverage.

 California’s FAIR Plan is a last resort option.
-The FAIR Plan Association recommends that California homeowners apply for private insurance several times before applying for FAIR Plan coverage.
+The FAIR Plan Association recommends that California homeowners apply for private homeowners insurance several times before applying for FAIR Plan coverage.
 Additionally, homeowners must meet certain requirements to qualify for the FAIR Plan.

 What California’s FAIR Plan covers